 They come in three main types: single yellow lines, double yellow lines and zigzag yellow lines.

 There are some other types of yellow lines as well.
-So, let’s see all the major types of yellow lines used on the UK roads in detail.
+So, let’s see all the major types and the meaning of yellow lines on the road.

 These lines are common near shops, offices and stations where traffic needs to keep moving during busy times.
 However, remember that single yellow line rules may vary from city to city and even within the city sometimes.
 Therefore, it is always a good idea to check and confirm the road signs before parking to avoid any fines.